mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/commit-message-conventions.md

 The `bumpExpressions` map gives Nyx instructions about which version identifiers are expected to be bumped according to the commit message.
 This map can be empty for those conventions not addressing the version bumping.

-Those commits in the release scope that succesfully match one of these expressions are available in the [`significantCommits`]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/release-scope.md %}#significant-commits) map, which also brings the identifier to bump for each commit.
+Those commits in the release scope that successfully match one of these expressions are available in the [`significantCommits`]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/release-scope.md %}#significant-commits) list.

 Each entry in this map is made of two strings: the name of a version identifier and a regular expression that, when matching the commit message, instructs Nyx to bump the identifier in the name of the map entry.